 With over 2,000 miles of roadway, beaches, woodlands, and colorful vistas, it’s relatively easy to cruise down Interstate 95.

 I recommend taking this road trip in the summer or fall, so you miss the bad weather and aren’t driving on the snow and ice.
-If I had to pick, I would do this trip in the fall because the fall foliage is incredible and you can expect stunning colors from start to end!
-Ending in Florida on the beach is a perfect way to finish a long road trip!
+I’d actually recommend saving this one for the fall.
+The neon foliage is incredible, and you can expect stunning colors from start to end.
+Finishing in Florida on the beach is a perfect way to complete a long road trip.